BeeCSI-Microbiome/taxonomic_profiling_pipeline/README.md

 # taxonomic_profiling_pipeline

-This pipeline was developed using the [Snakemake worfklow management system](https://snakemake.readthedocs.io/en/stable/)
+This pipeline was developed using the [Snakemake workflow management system](https://snakemake.readthedocs.io/en/stable/)

 You would need to have the Snakefile, the `env` folder and its contents (YAML files with environment definition), and a table with the absolute paths for forward and reverse reads files specified in `config.yaml`.